 Lifting weights will make you too bulky

 Developing muscle mass is more difficult than simply participating in resistance training.
 Programming, resistance levels, diet and hormones all play a role, and need to be optimised to increase muscle mass.
-Furthermore, building muscle takes time, so it is unlikely you will become big without specifically trying to put on size.
+Furthermore, building muscle takes a lot of time, so it is unlikely you will become big without specifically trying to put on size.

-High repetitions/light weights will make you more ‘toned’
+High repetitions/light weights will make you more "toned"

 Lifting weights will make you stiff and inflexible

 Whilst it is true that having ridiculously huge muscles (like a bodybuilder) can impede joint range of motion, research has previously shown that for the normal person. strength training can improve flexibility.
 Working with heavy weights into an end-of-range position can help improve the range of your joints by helping to reduce the tightness in the ligaments/capsule around those joints.
 Strength training also has a beneficial influnce of the structure of muscles as well.
 Muscles not only grow outwards in size, they also get slightly longer which can help with feelings of stiffness and tightness.

 While it can be common to feel a bit stiff and sore after your first workout or two, this is only short-term and often won't continue if you stick to the same well-structured program.